vfssantos/unified_theory/The_Golden_Selection/Part_III_Quasicrystal/00_overview.md

 2. **The phason bridge** — how internal dimensions become physical degrees of freedom
 3. **Topological protection** — why the structure is stable (connecting back to Axiom 0)
 4. **Testable predictions** — things that can be checked in real materials
+5. **The crystallization event** — when and how the quasicrystal formed, and why gauge constants freeze

-This sets the stage for Part IV (Standard Model) where we connect this geometry to particle physics.
+This sets the stage for Part IV (Spacetime) where we derive how spacetime emerges from this crystallized structure.

 ---